LunaAsefaw/LabNotes/lab_notes.md

 2. {} for sets (removes duplicates), [] for array, () for list
 3. When you have variables and methods, class is recommended.

+## Python tasks

+Task 1:
+Geometry Point Validator

+Basic feature:

+- Make a Python function that will validate a Point geometry and print whether it is valid and the reason.

+- The Lat and Lon in float will be taken from user input.

+Additional feature:

+- Show the history of all Points entered by the user.
+It will print the count of Points, followed by each point, validation result and reason.

+- End, to end session

+- User can choose which feature to use (Validate Point, Check History, or End)

+- If the feature user chooses does not exist, then it will print "Command does not exist".

+Task 2:
+1. Combine your functions into a Class named PointValidator

+2. Add error handling at least on the lat and lon input.
+Think of any error that could be handled.

+3. Add feature to export current history to a file.
+Filename must contain current date and time when the file is exported.
+Example: "point-2023.02.14-00.15.01", the format is "point-{year}.{double digit month}.{double digit date}-{double digit hour}.{double digit minutes}.{double digit seconds}"

+4. Add feature to read exported file.
+Use must input the filename and/or the full path of the file.
+The content of the file would be added to the current history.
+If you used list to store current history, then the file content would be added to that list
 PostgreSQL notes:

+## PostgreSQL

 ![DB](img/Database.png)